 TextileGlossary.com

-What are "Facing" - Definition & Explanation
+What is "Facing" - Definition & Explanation

 Facing